AdobeDocs/learning-manager.en/help/migrated/learners/adobe-learning-manager-app-for-desktop.md

 Once the user has finished installing the application, he/she must sign into it using their Learning Manager learner credentials.
 The home page appears like the below screenshot.

+>[!NOTE]
+>
-Learners will not be able to use the desktop application if Social Learning is disabled for their account.
+>Learners will not be able to use the desktop application if Social Learning is disabled for their account.

 ![](assets/homepage-13.png)
+*Home page*

 ## Creating a video {#creatingavideo}

 The desktop application allows a user to record web, screen and both.

 ![](assets/video-recordings-08.png)
+*Record web, screen, or both*

 Do the following to make a video recording and post it onto the social learning web platform: